 Treatment for ear wax

-- The hard ear wax may be softened with olive oil or sodium bicarbonate.
-Once the was is softened, the ear may be syringed.
+- The hard ear wax may be softened with olive oil, or sodium bicarbonate.
+Once the wax is softened, you ear may then be syringed.